CodeFHD/OptiCore/README.md

 Creates a Siemens Star, a typical MTF or contrast test object.

 The structure can be created open ended, or surrounded by a solid cylinder wall and the Siemens Star cut out as a negative Structure.

+### Zemax file import

+Zemax is a major professional optical design software.
+Its .zmx file format is common for exchanging optical designs, and many examples, e.g. from patent literature, are available in this format.
+The description of the file format is not published.
+It is in ASCII-format, so human readable, but based heavily on abbreviations and therefore not easy to interpret fully.
+OptiCore therefore features an import routine that implements the basic features, such as surface curvatures, standard aspheric surface, or mirrors.
+However, there may be many aspects that lead to an incorrect import into Blender.

+Besides the correct interpretation of the .zmx file, the ray tracing may fail because it contains obsolete optical glasses that are not in the included database.
+OptiCore currently includes a library that is generated from available, current data from glass manufacturers.

+In combination of these aspects, it is suggested to first check the internal, sequential ray-tracing to determine if a good focus spot is rendered and the system looks plausible.
+If not, checking the Blender system console can tell you if there are glass library errors.
+In this case, transfer to Blender materials may still be successful if you can identify the mateiral properties yourself.

 ## Optomechanics